thu-ml/SageAttention/README.md

 ## Project Updates
-- [Here](https://github.com/jt-zhang/Sparse_SageAttention_API) provides a Sparse Attention API based on SageAttention V1, which can compute attention with any block sparse pattern very fast.
+- [2025-06-24]: Please fill out this [Form](https://forms.gle/Q7BWXHhcN4b3ouJ17) to apply for access to the SageAttention2++ code.
+Applications for the SageAttention3 code are expected to open later.
-- The code for SageAttention2++ is scheduled for release around June 20, while SageAttention3 is expected to be released around July 15.
+- [2025-06-19]: [Here](https://github.com/jt-zhang/Sparse_SageAttention_API) provides a Sparse Attention API based on SageAttention V1, which can compute attention with any block sparse pattern very fast.
 - [2025-05-02]: 🎉SageAttention2 and [SpargeAttn](https://github.com/thu-ml/SpargeAttn) are accepted by ICML 2025!
 - [2025-02-25]: 🔥 We release [SpargeAttn](https://github.com/thu-ml/SpargeAttn), a sparse attention based on SageAttention2, which could acclerate any model without training.
 - [2025-02-15]: 🔥 The compilation code is updated to support RTX5090!
 On RTX5090, SageAttention reaches 560T, 2.7x faster than FlashAttention2!